ruijaulino/ruijaulino.github.io/_posts/2026-09-03-combine_models.md

 [M_s]_{ii}=[\mu_s]_i
 $$

-since for each individual optimal strategy its expected return equals its second non-central moment (as it should be if there was only one strategy).
+since for each individual optimal strategy it's expected return equals the second non-central moment (as it should be if there was only one strategy).
 This makes $M_s^{-1}\mu_s$ easier to interpret.
-If the individual strategies are orthogonal

-$$ M_s=\text{diag}(\mu_s) $$

-then
+If $M_s$ is diagonal

 $$ M_s^{-1}\mu_s=\mathbf 1 $$

 So, in the absence of overlap, the optimal combined allocation is simply the sum of the allocations implied by each model.
 Each model has already determined its own optimal allocation, so no additional weighting is needed.

-The coefficients $M_s^{-1}\mu_s$ can be interpreted primarily as redundancy adjustments between individually optimal decisions: each model has already determined how much to bet from its own information, while the combination step adjusts those bets only to account for their overlap.
+The coefficients $M_s^{-1}\mu_s$ can be interpreted as redundancy adjustments between individually optimal decisions: each model has already determined how much to bet from it's own information, while the combination step adjusts those bets only to account for their overlap.